BarnsleyCouncil/local-gov-ims-site/_posts/2021-01-29-preparing-for-beta.md

 * Work with both the public and private sector to on-board other councils

 So far the workshop will include people from Dorset, Huntingdonshire, Barnsley and DXW.
 We'll be inviting interested council's to join us too as we're very keen to hear from those who might like to be early adopters.
 We're also pleased to have Placecube attending from the private sector.

-Please contact us if you'd like to attend too - our contact details are in the footer of this page.